Equality & Diversity

 We are an active part of the West Midlands Local Authority Equality Network which meets every quarter.
 It includes all authorities in the West Midlands family group and various local partners.
 We share information, best practice, discuss updates from Government, benchmark against each other, and offer support to each other if needed.
 Over the years we have worked together to deliver training and learn from each other's experiences.

-Councillors are a vital part of the Equality and Diversity Policy process.
+Councillors are a vital part of the equality and diversity process.
 They represent the residents from our communities and play a crucial role in meeting our responsibilities under legislation.
-Our member Equality and Diversity champion is Councillor Brian Edwards.